jbussemaker/adsg-core/docs/theory.md

 ## Choice Modeling

+!!! note "For more details refer to Section 3.1 of ref. [^Bussemaker2025]"

 The ADSG has originally been designed assuming that first tasks related to selecting architecture elements (e.g. decomposing, mapping, specialization, characterization) are performed, and only as a last step connecting tasks remain.
 The connecting task (e.g. deciding which elements from some source set to connect to some target set) depends